jimbateson7/jamesbateson.co.uk/src/articles/side-project-setup.md

 socialImage: /images/social-share-default.jpg
 date: 2025-06-14T08:33:30.195Z
 ---
-With my latest (and to be honest first for a while) side project wrapping up soon, I thought I would write a brief overview of the stack I used, and would use for other projects.
+With my [latest (and to be honest first for a while) side project recently launched](https://jamesbateson.co.uk/project/claudia-de-carlo/), I thought I would write a brief overview of the stack I used, and would use for other projects.
 It's very similar to the one I used for this site, it won't suite everyone/every project but I love working with it.

 First off it's worth noting that the side projects I do are small-scale, normally just marketing/blog sites with little to no complex integrations.
 Here are the tools I use: